codetracker-learning/ASSIGNMENT-product-cards/README.md

 ## Study Group Requirements

 - You should be using flexbox.
-- Use Bootstrap for Card Components
+- You may use Bootstrap for Card Components
 - Decide as a team how many branches you will need and what will happen on each branch (remember one feature per branch).

 ## Setup